thomergil/carbide3d-grbl-recovery/README.md

 # Recover from a GRBL reset on a Carbide 3D CNC machine
 I did something dumb and managed to completely screw up my [Carbide 3D Nomad 3 CNC](https://shop.carbide3d.com/products/nomad-3?variant=32912906354749) machine, which is otherwise awesome.
-(I managed to do with [bCNC](https://github.com/vlachoudis/bCNC), which is also otherwise awesome.)
+(I managed to do this with [bCNC](https://github.com/vlachoudis/bCNC), which is also otherwise awesome.)

 This is what Carbide 3D support told me to do.